BenchmarkXPRT/Public-AIXPRT-Resources/OtherDocuments/EditConfig.md

 ### How to edit config

-AIXPRT application runs on the default configaration provided by the workloads.
+AIXPRT runs on the default configaration provided by the workloads.
 However once a default config file is available/generated, a user can edit this config to change the workload behaviour.

 NOTE : Please perform at least 1 run of the benchmark so that a default config is generated at AIXPRT/Config/ or use one of the provided config files by copying to AIXPRT/Config/